awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master.md

 To use encrypted replication, configure source database instance to use SSL connections\.
 Also, import the certificate authority certificate, client certificate, and client key into the DB instance or DB cluster using the [mysql\.rds\_import\_binlog\_ssl\_material](mysql_rds_import_binlog_ssl_material.md) procedure\.

 **Note**
 We recommend that you use read replicas to manage replication between two Amazon RDS DB instances when possible\.
 When you do so, we recommend that you use only this and other replication\-related stored procedures\.
 These practices enable more complex replication topologies between Amazon RDS DB instances\.
 We offer these stored procedures primarily to enable replication with MySQL instances running external to Amazon RDS\.
-For information about managing replication between Amazon RDS DB instances, see [Working with Read Replicas](USER_ReadRepl.md)\.
+For information about managing replication between Amazon RDS DB instances, see [Working with read replicas](USER_ReadRepl.md)\.

 After calling `mysql.rds_set_external_master` to configure an Amazon RDS DB instance as a read replica, you can call [mysql\.rds\_start\_replication](mysql_rds_start_replication.md) on the read replica to start the replication process\.
 You can call [mysql\.rds\_reset\_external\_master](mysql_rds_reset_external_master.md) to remove the read replica configuration\.